Mushahime/20252R0136DATA30400/README.md

 N.B : I tried also RoBERTa and ParaMini but it's not relevant for this task in our experiments => Lower performance compared to the two above

-3 types of Generation :
-- Classic (only use the chosen model and 1 silver label list follow the heuristic "1 core class and 1/2 ancestors" => max 3 labels / min 2 labels) -> silver_generation_classic.ipynb
-- Combination Classic with BM25 -> silver_generation_BM25.ipynb
-- MultiClassic (only use the chosen model and 1 silver label list can have 2 core classes and at least 1 + some ancestors) -> silver_generation_multi.ipynb

 Create Better Silver labels :
 You can significantly improve the quality of the silver labels by combining multiple JSON/CSV files produced by different models.
 Using majority voting across models leads to more stable and more accurate labels.
 See the notebook silver_generation_combo for the implementation details of the combined-label procedure.

-N.B : For more informations, the most performants is the combination of all the models, all predicted submissions or the combination of the 2 mpnet ones -> see SilverCombo/ (v1 & v2 versions) => if there is "Remake" in the file name, it is a v2 version (paths 4 & 6 & 7).
-Moreover, when I say pseudo gold it means everybody need to have the label to keep it and not just global majority (variable total = 'True' ; 'False' -> global majority)

 To use the system quickly:
-Choose one of the predefined dictionaries (paths, paths2, paths3, …) or create your own.

-Set it in the loader:
-- Choose one of the predefined dictionaries (paths, paths2, paths3, …) or create your own
+- Choose one of the predefined dictionaries or create your own
-- Set it in the loader: ```silvers = load_silver_files(paths3)```
+- Set it in the loader: ```silvers = load_silver_files(paths)```
+- Choose your method of selection in the majority_vote function -> total=True -> all models must agree ; total=False -> majority vote
 - Select an output name: ```OUT_PATH = "SilverCombo/silver_train_new_clean_all.json"```
 - Run the notebook to generate the merged silver labels

 General Output :
 Each notebook produces Silver-labeled samples, saved in:
 ```
-SilverCombo/ or SilverRemake/
+SilverGeneration/SilverCombo/ or SilverGeneration/SilverRemake/
 ```

 Embeddings for the training corpus and all label representations